What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 • Concept: Fast-casual, made-to-order teriyaki bowls inspired by Seattle’s mom-and-pop teriyaki shops

-Every Teriyaki Madness bowl is built the same way: pick a base, pick a protein, pick a sauce, and add veggies.
-That means the vegetarian-friendly options are essentially every combination that swaps the meat protein for tofu (or skips it entirely for a Power Bowl).
+You build every Teriyaki Madness bowl the same way: pick a base, pick a protein, pick a sauce, and add veggies.
+So the vegetarian-friendly options are basically every combination that swaps the meat for tofu — or skips the protein entirely for a Power Bowl.
 The table below covers the items most relevant to vegetarians and vegans.

 Menu ItemVegetarianVegan